-Environmental, social and governance criteria are now being adopted as screening factors by many due diligence teams.
+Environmental, social, and governance (ESG) criteria are now being adopted as screening factors by many due diligence teams.
 There can be both downside risks as well as upside value creation with ESG.

 Why Conduct Environmental Health, Safety (EHS), and Environmental Social and Governance (ESG) Due Diligence?

 When going through a merger or an acquisition, the last thing the buyer wants to worry about is post-acquisition surprises.
 A due diligence process is meant to characterize a target sufficiently and communicate risks or liabilities that are material to the buyer.
 During due diligence, a buyer confirms important information about the seller, their finances, contracts, customers, debts, leases, potential lawsuits, etc. The main goal for the buyer is to have a full picture of what they are acquiring with hopes it will match their investment thesis.